2027 Chevrolet Bolt EV in blue parked at Canadian dealership with mountains

 Is the BYD Dolphin a better deal than the 2027 Chevy Bolt in Canada?

-On sticker price alone, yes — the BYD Dolphin is approximately $3,000-5,000 less than the 2027 Bolt's estimated MSRP.
+On modeled sticker price alone, yes — the BYD Dolphin is still generally discussed as several thousand dollars below the 2027 Bolt.
 But the Dolphin is manufactured in China, which currently disqualifies it from Canada's federal EVAP rebate of $5,000.
-In provinces with stacking rebates (Quebec, BC, PEI), the Bolt's total incentive advantage can reach $8,000-13,000 over the Dolphin.
-That flips the actual purchase price decisively in the Bolt's favour for most Canadian buyers.
-Additionally, the Bolt has a significantly more established dealer network across Canada.
-If you're in a major urban centre and comfortable with a newer brand, the Dolphin is worth considering — but the math favours the Bolt for most Canadians right now.
+In provinces with stacking rebates (Quebec, BC, PEI), the Bolt's incentive advantage can become meaningful enough to erase that modeled sticker gap.
+Additionally, the Bolt has a much broader service and dealer footprint across Canada.
+If you're in a major urban centre and comfortable with a newer brand, the Dolphin is worth watching closely — but the current Canadian math still leans Bolt for many buyers.

 What happened to the Kia Niro EV, and what should I buy instead?